-Approximately 17,000 employees work in the aviation industry
+- Approximately 17,000 employees work in the aviation industry

 - Venue of the Innovation and Leadership in Aerospace Berlin (ILA), the third largest trade fair in the world in this segment, and one of the highest-selling

 - Optimal networking in and with the regional aerospace industry via the Berlin-Brandenburg Aerospace Alliance (BBAA)

-- Regional core competences are satellite technology, drive technology, maintenance, overhaul and repair (aircraft maintenance), simulation and testing, as well as expertise in the production and marketing of small aircraft
+- Regional core competencies of the companies in satellite technologies, propulsion technology, maintenance, overhaul and repair (aircraft maintenance), simulation, testing, engineering and software development as well as the design of urban airspace (UAM)